Skip to main content

 All of these courses require that you are either a certified teacher in your state/country, you are already teaching high school chemistry, or you have taken CHE 301 at Illinois State University.

-The following courses will be offered in the Summer 2025 semester.
+The following course will be offered in the Spring 2026 semester.

 Graduate Credit Hours: 3